 Stop sign laws are relatively straightforward.
 However, there are still defenses that can work.
 This article covers some common defense to stop sign tickets and options for dealing with your ticket that don't involve contesting it.

 To assess whether the government can prove the violation, it helps to know how the violation is defined.
 Every state has laws that specify what drivers must do when approaching a stop sign.
 These laws differ somewhat by state.
 (Read about the stop signs laws specific to your state.)
 But generally, you can be convicted of running a stop sign if you don't:

 In other words, you can be ticketed for either not stopping at all or not stopping in time.

-Challenging the officer’s perception.
-If your case strictly comes down to your word against the officer’s, you’re probably in trouble.
-In other words, if you say you stopped and the officer says you didn’t, your chances of coming out on top aren’t great.
+If your case strictly comes down to your word against the officer's word, you're probably in trouble.
+In other words, if you say you stopped and the officer says you didn't, your chances of coming out on top aren't great.

 But for an officer to be certain about what happened, the vantage point is important.
 If you can establish the officer wasn't positioned so as to have a clear view, you might have a shot at convincing a judge to believe you over the officer.
 For example, you may have stopped several yards in advance of the limit line but, because of a bush or some other intervening object, the officer just didn't see the stop.

 It's often easier and clearer to show rather than explain to a judge what happened.
 So, photos, videos, and maps can be helpful in establishing a defense based on the officer's inability to see what happened.